Opioid Stewardship Program - What Can I Do?

 Alone and using?
 It’s safer when someone is there to help.

-If you are using drugs alone, you can call National Overdose Response Service (NORS) and speak with one of NORS’ supporters.
-The supporter will stay on the phone while you use your drug.
+If you are using medications that were not prescribed to you or street drug, never use alone - you can call National Overdose Response Service (NORS) and speak with one of NORS’ supporters.
+The supporter will stay on the phone while you use your substance.
 If at any point you become unresponsive, NORS connects to 911 and dispatches an ambulance directly to your location.

 (See NORS, Never Use Alone & Brave App in "Helpful Links" below.)